-Representative Indicator: 6.1 Verbal and Nonverbal Communication

-Standard 7: Student Assessment and Data Analysis.
-The teacher candidate understands and uses formative and summative assessment strategies to assess the learner's progress and uses both classroom and standardized assessment data to plan ongoing instruction.
-0-The teacher candidate does not possess the necessary knowledge, therefore, the standard is not evident or is incorrect in performance.
-1-Emerging Candidate: The teacher candidate is able to articulate the necessary knowledge, but does not demonstrate in performance.
+Representative Indicator: 6.1 Verbal and Nonverbal Communication and Data Analysis.
+The teacher can and standardized assessment dat 1-Emerging Candidate: The teacher candidate is able to articulate the necessary knowledge, but does not demonstrate in performance.
 2-Developing Candidate: The teacher candidate is able to articulate the necessary knowledge and demonstrates in performance with some success.
 3-Skilled Candidate: The teacher candidate is able to articulate the necessary knowledge and effectively demonstrates in performance.
 Expected level of performance by the end of the student teaching semester.
 4- Exceeding Candidate: The teacher candidate adapts and develops the lesson according to the teaching environment/ student response (all descriptors in the skilled candidate (3) column must be met as well as at least one descriptor below): Collects no data from assessments to monitor the progress of students.
 Provides no evidence that formative assessments are needed to guide future instruction.
 Lacks an ethical understanding of maintaining student records.
 Collects limited or incomplete assessment data and does not articulate how to use the data to monitor the progress of students.
 Articulates the need to use formative assessment strategies to gather data on student understanding to guide future instruction, but does not implement.
 Articulates the importance of maintaining student records ethically, but does not always demonstrate this understanding in practice.
 Uses multiple types of assessment data to monitor the progress of most students.
 Uses some formative assessment strategies to partially gather data on student understanding and sporadically implements adjustments to plan future instruction.
 Maintains student records inconsistently, but always in a confidential and ethical manner.
 Uses multiple types of assessments to effectively monitor the progress of each student and the class as a whole.
 Uses formative assessment strategies to effectively gather data about student understanding and uses it to plan future instruction.
 Maintains student records consistently and in a confidential and ethical manner.
 Analyzes trend data to respond instructionally resulting in a positive impact on student learning.
 Uses multiple assessments to accurately monitor, analyze, and triangulate the progress of each student and the class as a whole.
 Supports students in creating and articulating progress toward goals.
 Uses formative assessment strategies to adjust mid-lesson instruction.
 Provides evidence of how the lesson format, instructional techniques, etc. were designed using previously gathered assessment data.